KDE/digikam-doc/left_sidebar/people_view.rst

 Special Cases
 ^^^^^^^^^^^^^

 Occasionally, you may encounter special cases where the recommended face detection settings don't yield the best results.
 In those cases, you should tune the detection settings for a single image or small group of images.
-It is not recommended to change the default settings for normal use, and is recommended to change the settings back to their default values when you're done with special cases.
+It is not recommended to change the default settings for normal use, and it is recommended to change the settings back to their default values when you're done with special cases.

 - **Large Group Photos**: You may have images of large groups of people, and you want to generate a face tag for every person in the image.
 Using the YuNet detection model, setting the **Detection Accuracy** to 1, and setting the **Face size** to **Extra Small** should detect most, if not all of the faces in the image.
 This will also incorrectly tag more areas of the image as faces (false positives).